cosmos/sdk-tutorials/interchain-exchange/tutorial/00-intro.md

 ## How the module works

-The module allows to open an exchange between a pair of tokens on the source chain and a token on the target chain.
+The module allows to open an exchange orderbook between a pair of tokens on the source chain and a token on the target chain.
 Tokens can be bought or sold with Limit Orders on a simple orderbook, there is no notion of Liquidity Pool or AMM.

 The market is unidirectional: the token sold on the source chain cannot be bought back and the token bought from the target chain cannot be sold back using the same pair.
 If a token on a source chain is sold, it can only be bought back by creating a new pair on the orderbook.

-In the next chapter you will learn more about the design of the exchange.
+In the next chapter you will learn details about the design of the interblockchain exchange.